Government Camp vacation rentals

 In the town’s rustic center, you’ll find ski shops, outdoor-gear outfitters, a few restaurants, and a beloved craft brewery.
 While the winter snow conditions typically define the pace of things, Government Camp’s position within the sprawling Mt.
 Hood National Forest also makes it a warm-weather hot spot for hikers, mountain bikers, paddlers, and sightseers.
 In the national forest, you’ll find backcountry trails leading to waterfalls, gurgling streams, and scenic overlooks.

-When is the best time to stay in a vacation rental in Government Camp?
+The best time to stay in a vacation rental in Government Camp

 Snow lovers flock to Government Camp for skiing, snowboarding, and tubing, with winter and early spring being the busiest time on the slopes — though the higher-elevation spots allow you to rip and shred in the peak of summer.
 The powder that blankets the area starting in late November and December means some natural sites become inaccessible and a few attractions close until late spring.
 May through early fall are prime time on the trails and alpine lakes, particularly on weekends.